How to keep Your camper cool- survive vanlife when it’s crazy HOT

 These are very effective, but they do weigh a lot, so be sure to do your research before you choose and install one.

-An alternative option to a fitted air-con unit in the van is to carry a portable, 12v air conditioning unit.
-Now, there are lots of these on the market.
-Some are ‘proper’ air con units, and some are called ‘swamp coolers’.
+An alternative option to a fitted air-con unit in the van is to carry a portable 12v air conditioning unit.
+There are lots of these on the market.
+Some are ‘proper’ portable air conditioner units, and some are called ‘swamp cooler’ or evaporative coolers.

-We bought a Transcool unit several years ago and it does the job fairly well.
+We bought a Transcool unit several years ago and it does the job fairly well, using cold water to cool the air down.
 You can see our review of it here:

 We hope you found the video useful.
 If you did, we’d love it if you followed us on Youtube.
 New videos with tips for motorhoming and campervanning in the UK and Europe are released weekly.